-After a season as guest principal trumpet with Scottish Opera he joined the English Baroque Soloists and Orchestre Revolutionaire et Romantique as principal trumpet under Sir John Eliot Gardiner.
-He also became principal trumpet of the AAM with Christopher Hogwood.
+David took up the trumpet aged nine, following in the footsteps of his grandfather who was a bandmaster in the North East.
+After study at the Royal College of Music with Michael Laird and a season as guest principal trumpet with Scottish Opera, he joined the English Baroque Soloists and Orchestre Revolutionaire et Romantique as principal trumpet under Sir John Eliot Gardiner and also became principal trumpet with the Academy of Ancient Music with Christopher Hogwood.

 Watch David discussing JS Bach’s Magnificat